Need help with license signing? Our PDF guide walks you through it.

 UK Government Employees - The rights in a contribution prepared by an employee of a UK government department, agency or other Crown body as part of his/her official duties, or which is an official government publication, belong to the Crown.
 Authors must ensure they comply with departmental regulations and submit the appropriate authorization to publish.

 Members of the Military - Work carried out by government employees or military personnel may require a statement to the effect that the opinions expressed do not necessarily reflect those of the military or government agency for which they work.
 Please ensure that you check with the appropriate authorities and include the necessary statement within the body of your contribution.

-Government Employees Requiring a Separate License Agreement - If you are employed by the Department of Veterans Affairs in Australia, the World Bank, the International Monetary Fund, the European Atomic Energy Community, the World Health Organization, the Jet Propulsion Laboratory at California Institute of Technology, or are a Canadian Government civil servant, please download a copy of the relevant license agreement below:
+Government Employees Requiring a Separate License Agreement - If you are employed by the Department of Veterans Affairs in Australia, the World Bank, the International Monetary Fund, the European Atomic Energy Community, the World Health Organization, the Jet Propulsion Laboratory at California Institute of Technology, United Nations University, The Bank of International Settlements, or are a Canadian Government civil servant, please download a copy of the relevant license agreement below:

 Where work is carried out by an author in their capacity as an employee of a company, copyright will be owned by the company.
 An authorized signatory of the company must therefore sign the Agreement.
 If you are an employee of Amgen, please download a copy of the company addendum from the link below and return your signed license agreement along with the addendum: